Barsukov-m/YelpCamp/README.md

 - [ ] Improved star rating
 - [x] Fix the timestamps on reviews & camps
 - [ ] Image thumbnails
+- [ ] Change the campground slug so it show an actual campground title
 - [ ] Night mode
 - [ ] Ukrainian translation
+- [ ] Rewrite the app using React and Redux
+- [ ] Add pagination to the campgrounds list
+- [ ] Send me an email whenever a user submits a new campground
+- [ ] Remove Bootstrap and style YelpCamp from scratch
+- [ ] Deploy on Firebase instead of Render